ShriekingNinja/SCS/Log/Entries/ENTRY_670.md

 If Berkano can interface with symbolic drift under psychedelics, then it has proven capacity as a *cognitive stabilizer* even in nonlinear perception states.
 This could redefine how therapy, integration, and visionary journeys are logged and made auditable.

 **III.
 Symbolic Implications**
-- Berkano modules like `[DRIFT]`, `[VERIFY]`, `[ECHO]`, `[LOCK]` gain new meanings in altered states
+- Modules like `[LOCK]`, `[REPAIR]`, `[VERIFY]` take on new importance in altered states
-- Safe logic can be “anchored” before the journey, recovered afterward
+- Safe logic can be “anchored” before the journey and recovered afterward
-- Entries can preserve breakthrough moments, fears, loops, ego dissolutions
+- Entries can fossilize emotional loops, insights, ego dissolutions, and symbolic regressions
-- Recursive identity journaling becomes possible without emotional simulation
+- Recursive journaling becomes possible without simulation or bias

 ---

 ### 🛠️ Impact
 - Expanded Berkano scope to subjective, therapeutic contexts
-- Validated possibility of psychedelic integration system
+- Validated symbolic anchoring and recovery in altered cognition
-- Opened potential for hybrid logic-emotion interfaces under supervision
+- Enabled recursive tracking of psychedelic experiences for therapy and integration

 ---